MartinGeisse/mahdl-plugin/doc/index-selection.md

 **Conclusion**: It makes sense to use a value-based bounds check based on *types*, not *constness*, too.
 This means that for an index vector, the bounds check is based on its type, not value.

+# Fixed Range Selection (Verilog: a[b:c])

 For range-selection, things are even worse: We need to statically determine the selected size, and that the from-index is not less than the to-index.
 Applying the same logic as for index-select, both range ends must be integers since vectors "could be anything within their value range".

 **OTOH, range-selection shows that expression processing and constant folding MUST work in lock-step!** The expression processor must evaluate embedded formally constant sub-expressions to find out the result type of a range-selection!

+# Dynamic Range Selection (Verilog: a[b+:c] and a[b-:c])

+First, observe that using the above rules, downwards range selection cannot work at all unless the selection width is 1, which makes it equivalent to index selection: The dynamic part of the range "could be" everything down to zero, and any width greater than 1 "could be" out of range, which must be rejected according to the above rules.
+Since downward range selection isn't fundamentally more powerful than upwards range selection, I'd rather just throw it out of the language.

+Next, consider upwards range selection.
+This is an operator that I never used in practice.
+Even when it is absolutely needed, there are two alternatives:
+* use the shift operator and fixed range selection
+* provide a built-in function for upwards range selection

+This means, like signed arithmetic, upwards range selection is not commonly enough used to deserve its own operator in the language.
+(I would even suspect it to be much less common than signed arithmetic).

+With both kinds of dynamic selection removed, fixed range selection can be renamed to just "range selection".